JohnRattz/NorfolkTouring/README.md

 `TourLocation:` All information regarding a tour location is stored in a object of this type.

-`LocationFeature`: A feature for a `TourLocation`.
+`TourLocation.LocationFeature`: A feature for a `TourLocation`.
 Has a name, description, and images.

 `TourLocationListFragment/TourLocationListFragment`: The description of a list of `TourLocation` objects.
 Subclasses only define the `TourLocation` objects that are to be displayed.